 How Do You Spot Hyperglycemia in Children with Diabetes?

-Recognizing the signs of hyperglycemia, also known as high blood sugar, in diabetic children will allow you to respond quickly and lower the risk for complications, especially if your child has diabetes.
+Recognizing the signs of hyperglycemia, also known as high blood sugar, in children with diabetes will allow you to respond quickly and lower the risk for complications.

 When the body doesn’t produce enough insulin or doesn’t use it effectively, glucose or sugar builds up in the blood.
 This spike in blood sugar is called hyperglycemia.
 Hyperglycemia is often the first sign of diabetes and can occur for many reasons after your child is diagnosed as well.